IIITLucknowSWEngg/CSAICSBTeam015/Assignment 1/URD.md

 ## **5. Non-Functional Requirements**

 ### **5.1 Performance, Scalability, and Availability**
-- I want the platform to work smoothly even if 1,000 people are using it at the same time, with no lag during my games.
+- I want the platform to work smoothly with no lag during my games.
 - During busy times, like tournaments, I expect the platform to handle the extra load without slowing down.
-- I want the platform to be available almost all the time (99.99%), and if it needs maintenance, I want to be informed beforehand.
+- I want the platform to be available almost all the time , and if it needs maintenance, I want to be informed beforehand.

 ---

 ### **5.2 Security**
 I need the platform to be secure so I can play without worries:
-- My data and activities should be safe with encrypted connections (HTTPS) so no one can steal or see my information.
+- My data and activities should be safe so no one can steal or see my information.
 - I want my login process to be secure, with strong password protection and easy recovery options.
 - I want the platform to ensure fair play by detecting and stopping cheating.
-- My personal details should be handled responsibly and follow strict privacy rules like GDPR.
+- My personal details should be handled responsibly and follow strict privacy rules.

 ---